Zoidwaffle/azerothcore-ansible/README.md

 `ansible-playbook azerothcore.yml --extra-vars '{"target": "IP"}' -i IP, -u azerothcore --ask-pass --ask-become`

+The map extraction will take a while, so be patient!
+Grab some coffee, go for a walk etc..

 ### Running the server

 Scripts to handle the server using systemd have been added - so to stop and start the services as user azerothcore do: